 The playwright discusses the origins of Tales from Vienna and his interest in carnal activities in the context of world history.

 Robins’s 30-year career, with a new leading role season after season, is studded with indelible performances.

 In David Adjmi’s satirical Marie Antoinette, the titular royal doesn’t start using her head until she’s in danger of losing it.

 We spoke to the actor and director about their long-term friendship, and about the two plays at the Cort Theatre.

 Mink Stole has a devoted cult following that dates back to the 1970s, when she became an outrageously wacky fixture in the trash comedies of John Waters.

-What initially seems an obsessive-compulsive mash note to The Simpsons becomes a brain-teasing deconstruction of pop culture, theater, and nothing less than the storytelling instinct itself.
+What initially seems an obsessive-compulsive mash note to The Simpsons becomes a brain-teasing deconstruction of pop culture and more.

 The Machine, in short, is an anti-capitalist tragedy that spends half its time looking like a sci-fi melodrama and the other half like a biopic.